ASHUMHRPROJECTS1/Diy-Simple-Inverter/README.md

 > blue link.

-**Thank you for reading this guide, hopefully**, **this guide provides full steps to help you to create your own this guide provides full steps to help you to create your own**
+**Thank you for reading this guide, hopefully**, **this guide provides full steps to help you to create your own Diy Simple Inverter**

-**SmartExtention Board.
-If you have any questions please post them in the comment section below.**
+**If you have any questions please post them in the comment section below.**